Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Bound on the adelic index

-One can verify that the first inequality is always better than the statement of the theorem for $\omega(N)>1$, while for $\omega(N) = 1$ we can use the second inequality, which is better than the statement of the theorem for $N>6$.
-If instead $j(E)$ is an integer, by \cite[Corollary 1.3]{balakrishnan19} and \cite{schoof12} we can assume that $11, 13 \notin \mathcal{C}$.
-In particular, if we look at the case `$p=11$' in the proof of Lemma \ref{lemma:boundsuq}, we deduce that $\rho_{E,11}$ must be surjective (otherwise its image would be contained in a Borel and we would have $[\GL_2(\widehat{\Z}) : \operatorname{Im}\rho_E] \le 2736$), and hence we can save a factor $30$ in equation \eqref{eq:finproof7}.
+One can verify that the first inequality is always better than the statement of the theorem for $\omega(N)>1$, while for $\omega(N) = 1$ we can use the second inequality, which is better than the statement of the theorem for $N>100$ (while we know that in this case $N>700$). \item If instead $j(E)$ is an integer, by Lemma \ref{lemma:cartan15e7e9}(3) and \cite[Corollary 1.3]{balakrishnan19} we can assume that $11, 13 \notin \mathcal{C}$.
+In particular, by Proposition \ref{prop:groupingfacts}, we can also assume that $\rho_{E,11}$ is surjective (otherwise its image would be contained in a Borel and we would have $[\GL_2(\widehat{\Z}) : \operatorname{Im}\rho_E] \le 2736$).
+Hence, if we look at the case `$p=11$' in the proof of Lemma \ref{lemma:boundsuq}, we deduce that we can save a factor $\frac{60}{11}$ in equation \eqref{eq:finproof7}.
+Similarly, by Lemma \ref{lemma:cartan15e7e9} we can also assume that $\operatorname{Im}\rho_{E,7} \not\subseteq C_{ns}^+(7)$,and looking at the case `$p=7$' in the proof of Lemma \ref{lemma:boundsuq}, a $7$-Sylow of $S_7$ is also a $7$-Sylow of $\SL_2(\Z_7)$, and hence we can save a factor $7$ in equation \eqref{eq:finproof7}.
 We then obtain

 for every $N$, and